BSL

 Physical classes are one of the best ways to learn BSL.
 They are sort of like webinars.
 The trainer will teach specific number of students.
 You’ll follow the trainer’s lectures and learn along with your fellow classmates.
 Since its interactive, you’ll have a practical hands-on experience of the language.

-But the main issue here is that not everyone has the time to attend physical classes.
-It’s time consuming and cumbersome at times.
+However, the main issue here is that not everyone has the time to attend physical classes.
+It’s time-consuming and cumbersome at times.
 It will also be quite expensive compared to other forms of lessons.
-That’s understandable as accommodations doesn’t come cheap these days.
+That’s understandable, as accommodations don’t come cheap these days.
 So, you’ll have to factor in these things in case you decide to attend physical classes.

 4. Reading Books